 - Graph database (Neo4J) backed indexing of documents for fast collocation, frequency, phrase and wildcard queries

 - Buffered background indexing for fast document additions

 - Support for XML based documents

-CATMA 2 was platform-independent, fully JAVA© based version with extended functionality.
-Among others, new features were
+CATMA 2 was a platform-independent, fully JAVA© based desktop application with extended functionality.
+Among others, new features were:

 - phrase results when searching for annotated sequences

 - display of tags in result view